 Salazar cackled.
 ‘I won a fair few.
 Power.
 Talent.
 Speed.
 Knowledge.
 Efficiency.
 They’re the staples of duelling.
 Unpredictability and cunning raises you above the rest.’
 He rubbed his chin.
-‘Practise turning one wand-motion into the next, the flick of the wrist for the blasting curse can easily transition into the curve of the bone-splintering curse.
-What do you remember of Voldemort, the two of you share similar strengths?’
+‘Practise turning one wand-motion into the next, the flick of the wrist for the Blasting Curse can easily transition into the curve of the Bone-Splintering curse.
+What do you remember of Voldemort?
+The two of you share similar strengths.’

 Harry swallowed a bitter lump.
-So I’m stuck emulating him.
+I’m stuck emulating him.
 So be it.
 I’ll be the wizard he chose not to be.

 ‘He deflected almost everything I sent at him that was blockable,’ he said.

 ‘Mastering how to deflect hexes would combine very well with your ridiculous butterfly conjuring defence.
-The intent behind those ridiculous insects will direct them to swallow curses like the Killing Curse and you can deflect anything else back out at your opponents.
+The intent behind those ludicrous insects will direct them to swallow curses like the Killing Curse and you can deflect anything else back out at your opponents.
 Almost anything that isn’t an Unforgivable can be deflected if your intent is strong enough and you’re fast enough.’

 ‘I’ll practise,’ Harry said.
 ‘Fleur’s a duellist.
 She must know how to deflect.’

 ‘Don’t get too distracted by the pretty French witch.’
 Salazar fixed him with a piercing stare.
 ‘You’ll die, then she’ll go and find herself another man, and you’ll have to watch him steal your dream from the afterlife.’